signalogic/SigSRF_SDK/mediaTest_readme.md

 As part of the SigSRF software, with its emphasis on high performance streaming, the Pktlib jitter buffer has several advanced features, including:

-* Handles out-of-order packets, including 2 packet swaps
+* Handles out-of-order packets, including packet swaps
 * Dynamic delay depth adjustment option
-* Accepts sustained "burst mode" input, up to 10x faster than the media ptime (also referred to as "back pressure" in data analytics applications)
+* Accepts sustained "burst mode" input, up to 10x faster than real-time (also referred to as "back pressure" in data analytics applications)
+* Dynamic channel creation to support multiple RTP streams per session (see Multiple RTP Streams section above)
 * Statistics API, logging, and several options such as overrun control, probation control, flush, and bypass modes

 <a name="mediaTestNotes"></a>